Annapurna Base Camp Trek in Nepal: what to pack, when to trek, + how to prepare

 MENU VARIETY + ETIQUETTE

 Menus on the trail are approved and standardized by the local authorities.
 Prices on teahouse restaurant menus are set as part of this standardization to prevent any one teahouse from having a monopoly on the market.
 It is correct etiquette to have your meals from the teahouse you are staying at.
-Going out for a dinner at a different teahouse from where you are staying is seen as rude.
+Going out for dinner at a different teahouse from where you are staying is seen as rude.

 SERVICE